 I must admit not all historians are fans of this type of historical writing.
-When C V Wedgwood produced her splendid book A King Condemned-The Trial and Execution of Charles I it was criticised in some academic quarters.
-In his foreword to the 2011 edition by Tauras Parke Paperbacks Clive Holmes said “Wedgwood’s relationship with academic historians was not an easy one, and the immediate reception of this work by the professionals in their flagship journals was cool, and even condescending”
+When C V Wedgwood produced her splendid book A King Condemned-The Trial and Execution of Charles Ist it was criticized in some academic quarters.
+In his foreword to the 2011 edition by Tauras Parke Paperbacks Clive Holmes said “Wedgwood’s relationship with academic historians was not an easy one, and the immediate reception of this work by the professionals in their flagship journals was cool, and even condescending.”

-As far as I can tell there has been no academic reviews of Spencer’s book.
-Narrative type of books have been criticised in the past for being “theoretically light”.
-This is to a certain extent a genuine criticism of Spencer.
-He is not in the same class of writer as Wedgwood and his book could have been improved if he had used previous academic research on the subject.
-His use of other historians work is sparse to say the least.
+As far as I can tell there have been no academic reviews of Spencer’s book.
+Narrative type of books has been criticized in the past for being “theoretically light.”
+This is to some degree a genuine criticism of Spencer.
+He is not in the same class of writer as Wedgwood, and his book could have been improved if he had used previous academic research on the subject.
+His use of other historians work is sparse, to say the least.
 Spencer's use of narrative history writing has its defenders.
-Paul Lay recent article in October's Literary Review called The Return of Narrative is one example.
+Paul Lay in a recent article in October's Literary Review called The Return of Narrative is one example.

-Spencer’s book does fall into any recognisable historiographical school.
-On a broader point given the magnitude and richness of the subject there is a dearth of serious academic studies of the trial and execution of the king and subsequent politics contained within the trial and execution of the regicides.
+Spencer’s book does fall into any recognizable historiographical school.
+On a broader point given the magnitude and richness of the subject, there is a dearth of serious academic studies of the trial and execution of the king and subsequent politics contained within the trial and execution of the regicides.
 It is a richly rewarding subject to study.
-It is hard to understand why such an important event in the history of both Britain and the world has been so under researched.
+It is hard to understand why such an important event in the history of both Britain and the world has been so under-researched.

-Outside of C V Wedgewood’s The Regicides and the Execution of Charles I there has been books by Jason Dr Peacey, The Regicides and the Execution of Charles I Hardcover – 7 Dec 2001 Why Was Charles I Executed?
-2007 by Clive Holmes and last but no means least in 2010 we have The Tyrannicide Brief: The Story of the Man who sent Charles I to the Scaffold by Geoffrey Robertson apart from these there is very little on offer.
+Outside of C V Wedgewood’s The Regicides and the Execution of Charles I there have been books by Jason Dr. Peacey, The Regicides and the Execution of Charles I Hardcover – 7 Dec 2001 Why Was Charles I Executed?
+2007 by Clive Holmes and last but no means least in 2010 we have The Tyrannicide Brief: The Story of the Man who sent Charles I to the Scaffold by Geoffrey Robertson apart from these there is little on offer.

 Given that most historical changes happen slowly and over time, some at a glacial pace, the killing of a king by his own people showed that certain periods move not only at lightning speed but have the character of tectonic plates moving such is the momentous change.

 Not all historians agree with this premise.
-According to Ian Gentles in a series of compelling articles Sean Kelsey has argued that the New Model Army and the purged Long Parliament actually had no wish to see the king dead when they brought him to trial on charges of committing treason against his own people”.
+According to Ian Gentles in a series of compelling articles, Sean Kelsey had argued that the New Model Army and the purged Long Parliament actually had no wish to see the king dead when they brought him to trial on charges of committing treason against his own people”.

 High Road to Revolution

-The trial and execution of the king was the high point and culmination of a long and protracted process called the English revolution.
-This view that there was a high road to revolution has also come under heavy attack from the revisionist historians .
-Admittedly the men who started the revolution against the king did not start out to kill him but to make revolutionary changes in 1642 for “king and parliament” but ended it cutting the kings head off.
+The trial and execution of the king were the high point and culmination of a long and protracted process called the English Revolution.
+This view that there was a high road to revolution has also come under heavy attack from the revisionist historians.
+Admittedly the men who started the revolution against the King did not start out to kill him but to make revolutionary changes in 1642 for “king and parliament” but ended it cutting the kings head off.
 It is not Spencer’s fault that his book does not really answer this contradiction.
 The problem is not Spencer’s ability as a writer but his method or theory of historical events.

 The rise of narrative history has been at the direct expense of Marxist historiography and has done untold damage to our understanding of the English revolution.